 As a performer, Kelly realized his dreams and went on to share the stage with some of the greatest jazz musicians in the world.
 He performed and recorded with jazz luminaries such as Curtis Fuller, Cecil McBee, Richard Wyands, Leroy Williams, Virgil Jones, Grady Tate, Charles Davis and many more.
-Kelly performed at many major festivals in the U.S and abroad and has conducted many workshops and clinics at universities, colleges, grade schools, and arts & community centers.
+Kelly performed at major festivals in the U.S and abroad and has conducted workshops and clinics at universities, colleges, grade schools, and arts & community centers.

 Today, Kelly still performs in several groups (mostly his own group Kelly Shepherd and NoMad Stories).
 He organizes several recitals for his students annually.
 He also does workshops with professionals for students as well as doing workshops with his students for other students.
 He leads several youth ensembles.
 Kelly has recorded several of his own recordings as well as having recorded on other musicians CDs.